Eric Guinivan: Early life and education

 Guinivan was born and raised in Wilmington, Delaware, and began studying percussion at age 10.
 He earned his Bachelor of Music (2006) in composition and percussion performance from the Indiana University Jacobs School of Music, and his Master of Music (2008) and Doctor of Musical Arts (2011) in composition from the USC's Thornton School Of Music.

 Performing career

 Eric was a founding member of Los Angeles Percussion Quartet and has performed with orchestras and chamber ensembles across the country.
 During his time with LAPQ, Eric presented concerts throughout California and recorded his work Ritual Dances at Skywalker Sound on the Sono Luminus label.
-Guinivan's first professional performance as soloist was on his "Concerto for Percussion and Orchestra", a piece he composed and premiered with the Downey Symphony and University of Southern California Symphony Orchestra.
+Guinivan's first professional performance as a soloist was on his "Concerto for Percussion and Orchestra", a piece he composed and premiered with the Downey Symphony and the University of Southern California Symphony Orchestra.
 He premiered his new work "Meditation and Awakening" with the New York Youth Symphony at Carnegie Hall in May 2011.